 It’s a practice that improves a company’s competitiveness, as well as economic and environmental performance.
 Reduced energy use, waste recycling, pollution control, resource sustainability, and green product design are all factors to consider.

-Green innovation usually distinguishes itself from non-green innovations as it has the following characteristics:
+Green innovations distinguish themselves from non-green innovations as they have the following characteristics:

 • The target of innovation is a product, a procedure, a service, or a system.